 (5) Guidelines under subsection (2) may incorporate or adopt guidelines, standards, or codes of practice made, formulated, published or issued under any law of another State or the Commonwealth, or by Standards Australia, the Australian Gas Association or any other body with such variations and modifications, if any, as the Director specifies.

-[Section 13I inserted by No. 5 of 2007 s.
+[Section 13I inserted: No. 5 of 2007 s.
 32.]

 13J.
 Inspection Policy Statement and Plan

-(1) An undertaker or pipeline licensee may prepare and submit an Inspection Policy Statement and Plan (the “Plan”) to the Director for the purpose of —
+(1) An undertaker or pipeline licensee may prepare and submit an Inspection Policy Statement and Plan (the Plan) to the Director for the purpose of —

 (a) ensuring the safety of a consumer’s gas installations and gas appliances; and

-(b) monitoring the work of those who carry out any operation, work or process of the nature of gasfitting on the gas installation of a consumer supplied with gas (“gasfitters”) from the undertaker or pipeline licensee’s distribution system, cylinders, tanks, gas plant or pipeline.
+(b) monitoring the work of those who carry out any operation, work or process of the nature of gasfitting on the gas installation of a consumer supplied with gas (gasfitters) from the undertaker or pipeline licensee’s distribution system, cylinders, tanks, gas plant or pipeline.

 (2) The Plan is to —